-To get ready for this quick training, grab a household item—like a pillow—to practice hands-only CPR compressions.
-Once you have your item ready, watch the video and follow along to practice proper hands-only compression technique.
+To get ready for this quick training, grab a household item—like a pillow—to practice compressions.
+Once you're ready, watch the Hands-Only CPR Instructional Video and follow along to practice compressions.
 Let’s put your new skills into action!

-After completing this short training please take a moment to fill out the post-training survey HERE.
+After completing this short training please take a moment to fill out the post-training survey .
 Be sure to select the "After my CPR training" option when prompted.

 What should I do if someone collapses in a busy or crowded area?

-Your first priority is scene safety.
-Make sure the environment is safe for both you and the victim.
-If the area is crowded, ask bystanders to give you space and keep traffic or pedestrians clear.
-A safe, open space makes it easier to assess the person, begin CPR, or use an AED
+First make sure the environment is safe for both you and the victim.
+If the area is crowded, ask bystanders to give you space and to keep traffic or passersby clear.
+A safe, open space makes it easier to begin CPR, or use an AED.

 How do I handle family members or bystanders who are panicking?